 This is a rather surprising number to many observers.
 And, the study went on to state that people who were in better shape financially were for the most part in better shape from a health perspective.

-Retirement and estate planning attorneys are always emphasizing how important it is to develop a cogent plan for the future early on during your adult life.
+Estate planning attorneys are always emphasizing how important it is to develop a cogent plan for the future early on during your adult life.
 This 46% statistic certainly underscores the importance of careful planning and intelligent, prudent financial actions over a sustained period of time.